Cyril V of Constantinople: Life

-Cyril was exiled to the Sinai, and later under Serapheim II he was allowed to move to the skete of Agia Anna on Mount Athos.
+Cyril V was exiled to the Sinai, and later under Seraphim II of Constantinople, he was allowed to move to the skete of Agia Anna on Mount Athos.
 In 1763, he returned to Constantinople to attempt a restoration to the patriarchal throne, but he was promptly and forcibly taken back to Agia Anna, where he died on 27 July 1775.

 The Oros and the validity of baptisms

-From the beginning of his reign, Cyril took a stand against the validity of the Armenian and Catholic baptism, and consequently of all their other sacraments.
+From the beginning of his reign, Cyril V took a stand against the validity of the Armenian and Catholic baptism, and consequently of all their other sacraments.
 This view was known as Ana-baptism, a term and a doctrine unrelated to the Protestant Anabaptism.
 The issue was rooted by the heavy anti-Catholic polemic typical of the 18th century, probably fed by the alarm caused by Catholic proselytism.
 Its main representatives were Eugenios Voulgaris, the lay Eustratios Argenti and the thaumaturgic and demagogic monk Auxentios, who was able to stir up anti-Catholic mobs.

-The issue of the validity of baptisms arose after the Ottoman–Venetian War, when the Venetian-ruled Peloponnese was reconquered by the Ottoman Empire.
+The issue of the validity of baptisms arose after the Ottoman–Venetian War when the Venetian-ruled Peloponnese was reconquered by the Ottoman Empire.
 The Ottomans ruled the Christians through the millet system and subjected the Catholics to the civil authority of the Patriarch of Constantinople, causing numerous conversions to Orthodoxy.
-Cyril's actions to require the re-baptism of converts was due both by his fierce anti-Catholic position and by his sincere desire to provide what he considered to be a valid baptism.
+Cyril V's actions to require the re-baptism of converts was due both by his fierce anti-Catholic position and by his sincere desire to provide what he considered to be a valid baptism.

-As of 1752, Cyril ruled that in any case the Armenian and Catholic converts should be re-baptised.
-The Holy Synod met on 28 April 1755 and formally voted against Cyril's position, considering it an innovation not envisaged by the ancient canons and contrary to the liturgical praxis.
-At this point, Cyril exiled the members of the Holy Synod who were contrary to his view.
+As of 1752, Cyril V ruled that in any case the Armenian and Catholic converts should be re-baptised.
+The Holy Synod met on 28 April 1755 and formally voted against Cyril V's position, considering it an innovation not envisaged by the ancient canons and contrary to the liturgical praxis.
+At this point, Cyril V exiled the members of the Holy Synod who were contrary to his view.

-In June 1755, Cyril issued a circular letter with title "Anathema of those who accept papal sacraments", and a month later he issued the formal order "Oros (Tome) of the Holy Great Church of Christ" which required the re-baptism in any case for any converts.
+In June 1755, Cyril V issued a circular letter with title "Anathema of those who accept papal sacraments", and a month later he issued the formal order "Oros (Tome) of the Holy Great Church of Christ" which required the re-baptism in any case for any converts.
 The Oros had at least seven editions.

 No other Eastern Orthodox Church, except the Greek churches, accepted the Oros.
-The Russian Orthodox Church went on following the practice it had adopted in the previous century, which recognized baptisms performed in the Catholic and Lutheran Churches as valid and did not repeat them.
-The Oros was never formally retired, but since the beginning of 20th century the Greek Orthodox Church authorized different forms of reception for the converts.
+The Russian Orthodox Church went on following the practice it had adopted in the previous century, which recognised baptisms performed in the Catholic and Lutheran Churches as valid and did not repeat them.
+The Oros was never formally retired, but since the beginning of 20th century the Greek Orthodox Church authorised different forms of reception for the converts.
 The Oros is still today deemed as binding by some conservative Orthodox circles.

-According to scholar C.A.
-Frazee, the Oros, rather than the 1054 events, marked the true East–West Schism.
+According to scholar Charles Frazee, the Oros, rather than the 1054 events, marked the true East–West Schism.